MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 Onboarding guest identities can be done in several ways.

-[Entitlement Management](#example---inviting-a-user-using-entitlement-management) - External user onboarding processes often involve collecting information about the users to guide decisions about whether to grant access, or how to set up their account properly for the apps and resources they use.
+[Provisioning a user using Entitlement Management (Recommended)](#example---provisioning-a-user-using-entitlement-management) - External user onboarding processes often involve collecting information about the users to guide decisions about whether to grant access, or how to set up their account properly for the apps and resources they use.
 Collecting information about the users to guide decisions about:

  - whether to grant access
  - how to set up their account properly for the apps and resources they use.